stm32-rs/stm32-rs/README.md

 _include:
     - "../peripherals/gpio_v2.yaml"

-# Alter peripherals for this device
+# Alter top-level information and peripherals for this device
 _modify:
+    version: 1.1
+    description: bla bla
+    addressUnitBits: 8
+    width: 32
+    cpu:
+        revision: r1p2
+        mpuPresent: true
+    # Peripherals can either live directly at this level (but other top-level
+    # fields will name match first)
     C_ADC:
         name: ADC_Common
+    # Or they can be inside a _peripherals block, to avoid name conflicts.
+    _peripherals:
+        FSMC:
+            description: Flexible static memory controller

 # Add whole new peripherals to this device.
 # Incredibly this feature is required.